munificent/game-programming-patterns/book/object-pool.markdown

 ### Unused objects will remain in memory

+Object Pools are less common in systems that support garbage collection because the memory manager will usually deal with fragmentation for you.
+But pools are still useful there to avoid the cost of allocation and deallocation, especially on mobile devices with slower CPUs and simpler GC implementations.

-It's rare to use an Object Pool on a system that also has a garbage collector, but if you do, beware of a potential conflict between the two.
+If you do use an Object Pool there, beware of a potential conflict.
 Since the pool doesn't actually deallocate objects when no longer in use, they remain in memory.
-If they contain references to *other* objects, it will prevent the collector from reclaiming those objects.
+If they contain references to *other* objects, it will prevent the collector from reclaiming those too.

-If you do use an Object Pool and a garbage collector together, there's a simple fix.
-When a pooled object is no longer in use, clear any references it has to other objects.
+To avoid this, when a pooled object is no longer in use, clear any references it has to other objects.

 ## Sample Code